 Even if you never developed a fondness for foods with oily textures, the good news is there’s still hope.
 You have the possibility of changing your perceptions with a few tricks.

-1. Mix Your Way to a Happy Association.
 Juice, kefir, a smoothie, apple sauce — when it comes to mixing with Omega Cure, you have a lot of options.
-Not only does mixing your fresh, taste free cod liver oil into another tasty food cut the oily texture.
-It can also help you create a more positive association with taking your oil.
+Not only does mixing your fresh, taste-free cod liver oil into another tasty food cut the oily texture; it can also help you create a more positive association with taking your oil.

 Now, I am not saying you should slather your Omega Cure in high-sugar food to make it palatable.
 But I think there is a lot of merit to turning the daily ritual of taking cod liver oil an enjoyable experience, whether that be making it a communal family activity or serving your Omega Cure as part of a nice meal.
 So much of how we feel about food is shaped by environmental factors, and if you can make the surrounding experience fun, it’ll go a long way towards changing your feelings about the texture.

 If you don’t love the oily texture of Omega Cure at first, there is still hope for you.
 Studies suggest it can take between 10 to 15 tries before we like a new food.
 In other words, keep going until you’ve at least finished that first bottle of Omega Cure before you make a decision about how you really feel about the texture.